kweemstra/TEACH/README.md

 https://conda.io/en/latest/miniconda.html

 We recommend the 64-bit Python 3.7 version regardless of your OS.
-Installation should be straightforward (choose default install location), but will inlude agreeing to the license terms (mark/type `yes').
+Installation should be straightforward (choose default install location), but will inlude agreeing to the license terms (mark/type 'yes').